The Leland-Toft optimal capital structure model under Poisson observations: Introduction

-Finally, with the equivalence of our bankruptcy time with the classical bankruptcy time \eqref{our_default_continuous} of the process $(V^\lambda_t)_{t \geq 0}$, we also contribute to the classical structural approach.
-Existing results with asset value processes with two sided jumps are very limited.
-However, we give a new analytically tractable case with $(V^\lambda_t)_{t \geq 0}$ which contains two-sided jumps, even when $(V_t)_{t \geq 0}$ does not have positive jumps; see Figure \ref{plot_simulated}.
-By selecting appropriately the driving process $(V_t)_{t \geq 0}$ as well as $\lambda$, we can construct a wide range of stochastic processes with two-sided jumps.
+Finally, thanks to the equivalence of our bankruptcy time with the classical bankruptcy time \eqref{our_default_continuous} of the process $(V^\lambda_t)_{t \geq 0}$, this research can be considered a contribution to the classical structural approach.
+Existing results featuring asset value processes with two sided jumps are rather limited.
+However, we provide a new analytically tractable case for $(V^\lambda_t)_{t \geq 0}$, containing two-sided jumps even when $(V_t)_{t \geq 0}$ does not have positive jumps (see Figure \ref{plot_simulated}).
+By appropriately selecting the driving process $(V_t)_{t \geq 0}$ as well as $\lambda$, it is possible to construct a wide range of stochastic processes with two-sided jumps.